 Detailed course syllabus below.

 You'll develop a big picture strategy, brainstorm essay ideas, analyze applications that worked, and get all the tools for creating a compelling application.

 Read great example activities list descriptions and dozens of inspiring example essays that do an awesome job, plus a few awesome sample college applications.

-You'll cover the most common supplemental essay topics required by hundreds of colleges, including those quirky essay topics required by the most highly selective colleges.
+We'll cover the most common supplemental essay topics required by hundreds of colleges, including those quirky essay topics required by the most highly selective colleges.

 Create an amazing application.